dongxiao0401/anisotropic_supervoxel/README.md

 ```
 @article{donggpu,
   title={GPU-based Supervoxel Generation with a Novel Anisotropic Metric},
-  author={Dong, Xiao and Chen, Zhonggui and Liu, Yong-Jin and Yao, Junfeng and Guo, Xiaohu}
+  author={Dong, Xiao and Chen, Zhonggui and Liu, Yong-Jin and Yao, Junfeng and Guo, Xiaohu},
+  journal={IEEE transactions on image processing: a publication of the IEEE Signal Processing Society},
+  year = {2021}
 }
 ```